diz-unimr/lab-to-fhir/README.md

 ### Builds

 You can build a docker image for this processor by using the provided [Dockerfile](Dockerfile).

-Note: FHIR profiles must be installed for the build step to run successfully.
+⚠ FHIR profiles must be installed for the build step to run successfully.